AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/cohort-rpt-non-date-based.md

 #### 3. Action timestamp

 This will allow you to choose a date-based column other than the column on which the metric is created.
-Below, we'll look at selecting the time range that applies to the given action timestamp.
+Below, we look at selecting the time range that applies to the given action timestamp.

 #### 4. Cohort first action time range